Skip to main content

 11th symposium of the exploratorium berlin

-The symposium will be held mainly in German.
+The symposium will be held in German.

 “The blind spot, the unavailable, that which is not there but is nevertheless there – that fascinates me greatly.
 It’s like good improvisation: you don’t have it at your disposal, but it can arise.
 You can only practise this by trying to adopt an open attitude of resonance.
 It is always this struggle for what is not yet there, what is not self-evident, what you cannot control and certainly cannot possess.
 That is something that fascinates me incredibly.”
 (Charlotte Hug)